Breast lumps and changes

 To be breast aware, you need to:

-• know what is normal for you
+• know what's normal for your breasts

 • know what changes to look and feel for

-• know your family history of cancer.
+• know your family history of cancer and advise your healthcare provider.

 Video: Checked your breasts lately?
 We'll show you how.